huodoushigemi/wc-flow-layout/README.md

 The `flow-layout-wc` is a high performance flow layout component written using `web-component`

-It can support running in various frameworks, such as `React` and `Vue`
+It can support running in various frameworks, such as `React` `Vue`

 ## 🌈 Demo